 The thief comes only to steal and kill and destroy.
 I came that they may have life and have it abundantly- John 10:10 ESV

-One of the many lessons I learned this week as I struggled to manage a series of weird little disasters is that one aspect of handling crisis’ well is understanding that the enemy is eager to steal some things from us in crisis situations.
+One of the many lessons I learned this week as I struggled to manage a series of weird little disasters is that one aspect of handling a crisis well is understanding that the enemy is eager to steal some things from us in tough times.
 The good news is Satan can’t take any of those things from us without our cooperation.
-God allows us to decide whether or not we are going to concede five things in a crisis:
+God allows us to decide whether or not we are going to concede these five things in a crisis:

 The biggest difference between a Christian and a non-Christian (besides where they spend eternity) is a Christian has the power not just to appear peaceful in a tragedy but to actually be at peace in the face of chaos and deep personal pain (John 14:27, Romans 8:6, Colossians 3:15).
 Because peace is the one visible trait separating believers from unbelievers, the enemy does everything possible to steal the peace that is our birthright as Christians.
 The enemy wants to send Christians spinning (metaphorically speaking) in a way that is visible to other people because this causes non-Christians to believe God is either imaginary or weak and ineffective.
 We hold on to peace by choosing to focus on the good God has done in the past and is currently doing in our lives.
 Then we must discipline ourselves to pray about our situation rather than worrying about it.
 Finally, we must look for things to be thankful for even when life is tougher than we wish it was (Philippians 4:6-9)

 Faith in God does three very powerful things.
-Faith saves sinners from their sin (Acts 20:21, Ephesians 2:8, Hebrews 10:39).
+Faith saves sinners from the consequences of their sin (Acts 20:21, Ephesians 2:8, Hebrews 10:39).
 Faith causes Christians to act on behalf of others even when it is not in their best interest to do so (James 2:18-25).
 Finally, faith acts as a witness of God’s existence (Hebrews 11:1).
 When unbelievers see Christians act in faith it provides evidence God is real.
 Because faith is such a powerful thing, stealing our faith in times of crisis is a high priority of the enemy.
 We keep our faith intact by meditating on how God came through for us in the past and by asking God to show us how He is working on our behalf in the present.
-Faith is a gift God will us if we ask for it (1st Corinthians 12:8-10).
+I believe with all my heart and soul faith is a gift God will us if we ask for it (1st Corinthians 12:8-10).